cypress-io/cypress-docker-images/README.md

 The [Google Chrome for Testing][Chrome for Testing] browser is supported by [Cypress 13.17.0](https://docs.cypress.io/app/references/changelog#13-17-0) and above.

 [cypress/factory](./factory/) provides the parameter [CHROME_FOR_TESTING_VERSION](./factory/README.md#chrome_for_testing_version) to optionally add Chrome for Testing to a custom image.
 The [examples/chrome-for-testing](./examples/chrome-for-testing/) directory describes an alternate way to install Chrome for Testing into a custom image using the [@puppeteer/browsers command-line utility](https://pptr.dev/browsers-api).
 At this time, Chrome for Testing is not included in [cypress/browsers](./browsers/) or [cypress/included](./included/) images.
+Chrome for Testing is currently not available for the `linux/arm64` platform.

 ### Mozilla geckodriver